michaelfinch/traffic-istio-workshop/docs/exercise2.md

 In this exercise we will install helm, start a local kubernetes cluster, use helm to install istio, use helm to apply istio configuration, and test sending different %s of traffic to two versions of a service via istio.

+## What is Helm?
+[Helm](https://helm.sh/) is an open-source package manager for Kubernetes, designed to simplify the deployment and management of applications on Kubernetes clusters.
+It is often referred to as the "Kubernetes package manager" because it helps manage Kubernetes applications using a packaging format called "charts."
+A Helm chart is a collection of files that describe a related set of Kubernetes resources.
+Charts can be used to define, install, and manage even the most complex Kubernetes applications.
+Helm charts use templates to allow for dynamic configuration of Kubernetes resources.
+This means you can customize and configure your applications easily by providing values that are substituted into the templates at deployment time.

 ## Procedure

 1. Install helm.